-studies reveal that specific parts of the brain shown in Figure 4 and elsewhere tend to be activated when people feel rejected, just as they are when people experience physical pain (Eisenberger, 2012a, 2012b, 2015; Eisenberger & Lieberman, 2004; Eisenberger, Lieberman, & Williams, 2003; Karos, 2018.
-See also Squire & Stein, 2003).
 Not only parental rejection in childhood but also peer rejection and perceived rejection by an intimate partner in adolescence and adulthood tend to be associated with activation in specific regions of the brain.
 For example, Lecce, Bianco, and Ronchi (2019) found that chronic exposure to peer rejection tends to alter neural brain regions implicated in cognitive control (i.e., the dorsal striatum and the lateral prefrontal cortex).
-Therefore, in order to regulate their behavior and emotions, children with a history of peer rejection have to exert greater effort to do so than children with a history of peer acceptance.
-Moreover, Fisher, Aron, and Brown (2005) found that different regions of the brain are activated among adults who are happily in love versus those who had been recently rejected by their intimate partners.
+Therefore, in order to regulate their behavior and emotions, people with a history of peer rejection have to exert greater effort to maintain emotional equilibrium than individuals with a history of peer acceptance.
+Moreover, Fisher, Aron, and Brown (2005) found in their fMRI study that different regions of the brain are activated among adults who are happily in love versus those who had been recently rejected by their intimate partners.

-Figure 8.4.
-Regions of the brain associated with the experience of rejection emotional neglect (a form of parental rejection) in childhood may be a significant risk factor for cerebral infarction (i.e., a stroke) in old age (Wilson, et al., 2012).
+In addition to research using fMRIs, results of both animal and human studies suggest that emotional trauma in childhood may affect brain structure and function in other ways.
+For example, evidence shows that emotional neglect (a form of parental rejection) in childhood may be a significant risk factor for cerebral infarction (i.e., a stroke) in old age (Wilson, et al., 2012).
 Moreover, perceived rejection and other forms of long-term emotional trauma are often implicated in the alteration of brain chemistry (Ford & Russo, 2006).
-The effect of these and other neurobiological and neuropsychological changes may ultimately compromise children's central nervous system and psychosocial development.
-On the positive side, however, Luby et al. (2012) found that the early experience of maternal nurturance among preschoolers is strongly predictive of larger hippocampal volume among the same children at school age.
+The effect of these and other neurobiological and neuropsychological changes may ultimately compromise children's and adults' central nervous systems and psychosocial development.
+On the positive side, however, Luby et al. (2012) found that the early experience of maternal nurturance among preschoolers is strongly predictive of larger hippocampal volume among children at school age.
 These results are important because the hippocampus is a region of the brain that is central to memory, emotion regulation, stress modulation, and other functions that are essential for healthy social and emotional adjustment.